Austin Riley Player Props: Braves vs. Royals

 Austin Riley At The Plate

-- Riley is batting .340 with two doubles, two home runs and nine walks.
+- Riley is batting .327 with two doubles, three home runs and nine walks.

-- Among qualified hitters in MLB, he ranks 22nd in batting average, 17th in on-base percentage, and 51st in slugging.
+- He ranks 30th in batting average, 20th in on base percentage, and 43rd in slugging among qualifying hitters in MLB play.

-- Riley enters this game on a four-game hitting streak.
-In his last outings, he's hitting .316.
+- Riley enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .350 with one homer.

-- In 13 games played this season, he has gone deep in two of them.
+- In 21.4% of his games this season, he has hit a home run, and 4.8% of his trips to the dish.

-- In six games this season, Riley has picked up an RBI, with more than one RBI once.
+- In seven games this season, Riley has picked up an RBI, with more than one RBI once.

-- In seven of 13 games this season, he has scored, including multiple runs once.
+- He has scored at least once eight times this season (57.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.